vector-js/vector/website/content/svg/_index.md

 </svg>
 {{< /highlight >}}

-In the example above, the SVG element has two children: a rectangle and circle.
-The ordering of the elements matters.
+In the example, the SVG element has two children: a rectangle and circle.
 In this example the circle is rendered on top of the rectangle, because the circle is placed after the rectangle within the SVG document.

 <svg xmlns="http://www.w3.org/2000/svg" width="100%" height="150">
   <rect x=150 y=25 width=150 height=100 style="fill:#cda9d4; stroke:#333333; stroke-width:1px;"></rect>